-We depend on two market verticals for a majority of our revenue.
-Negative changes in the economic condition, market dynamics or regulatory environment in these verticals have caused, and may continue to cause, our revenue to decline and our business and growth to suffer.
+Negative changes in the economic condition, market dynamics or regulatory environment have caused, and may continue to cause, our revenue to decline and our business and growth to suffer.

-To date, we have generated a large majority of our revenue from clients in our education and financial services client verticals.
-We expect that a majority of our revenue, at least in the near term, will continue to be generated from clients in our education and financial services client verticals.
-Changes in the market conditions or the regulatory environment in these two highly-regulated client verticals have negatively impacted, and may continue to negatively impact, our clients' businesses, marketing practices and budgets and, therefore, our financial results.
+Adverse macroeconomic conditions could cause decreases or delays in spending by our advertisers and could harm our ability to generate revenue and our results of operations.
+Moreover, to date, we have generated a large majority of our revenue from clients in our financial services and education client verticals.
+We expect that a majority of our revenue, at least in the near term, will continue to be generated from clients in our financial services and education client verticals.
+Changes in the market conditions or the regulatory environment in these two highly-regulated client verticals in particular have negatively impacted, and may continue to negatively impact, our clients' businesses, marketing practices and budgets and, therefore, our financial results.